Title of statistical activity: Vital events. Deaths and causes of death

 Crude death rate – annual number of deaths per 1,000 of mean annual population.

 Date of occurrence of vital event – the exact date when the event occurred, which does not depend on the date of registration of the event.
-Annual tabulations based on date of occurrence of the vital event include also the events that occurred in December but are registered in January.
+Annual tabulations based on date of occurrence of the vital event include also the events that occurred previousy, but registered in the accounting year .

 Date of registration of vital event – the date when the vital event was registered at the registry offices.